IBM/knative101/workshop/exercise-8/README.md

       fib-knative-built-rjn2g-deployment-6f6d9766cb-mr57f     0/2     Terminating   0          84s
       ```

 Congratulations!
 You've completed the Knative 101 lab.
-You have had a quick overview of deploying applications to Knative using the `kn` CLI and `kubectl` with .yaml files.
+You have had a quick overview of deploying applications to Knative using the `kn` CLI as well as using `kubectl` to do some advanced debugging and exploration.
 You also tried out Tekton Pipelines for building your application from source and deploying it to a Kubernetes cluster.
 If you're interested in diving a little deeper, check out the [Knative Eventing Lab](https://github.com/IBM/knative101-eventing) to learn more about the eventing component.